02 - A Minimal Rust Kernel

 To use the feature, we need to create a local cargo configuration file at

-folder should be next to your src
+.cargo/config.toml (the .cargo folder should be next to your src folder)

 with the following content: